eternaldensity/Sandcastle-Builder/README.md

 - Added a way to get goats: by ninjaing!
 - Prevent MHP buttons from getting into the log
 - TFLL's unlock condition removed but now it costs TF chips (yay new pricing system!)
+- Prizes give prizes when locked (i.e. using singleuse prizes!)

 ## 3.278
 - Refresh WWB